• Mental Health

 Research demonstrates that genetic factors appear to be partly responsible for the hereditary nature of anxiety disorders, although the specific genes or combination of genes have yet to be clearly identified.3,4,5,6 Some believe that genetic factors are also responsible for the fact that most people who experience anxiety tend to experience more than one type.2,7 For instance, someone with panic disorder is 12 times more likely to also experience generalized anxiety disorder, and 11 times more likely to experience agoraphobia.2

-Other factors that seem to increase the odds of developing an anxiety and/or mood disorder are:9
+Other factors that seem to increase the odds of developing an anxiety or mood disorder can include:9

 • Having a parent who experienced the onset of anxiety or a mood disorder prior to 20 years of age